What causes CIDP?

 - Corticosteroids (Prednisone, Prednisolone) are similar to naturally occurring anti-inflammatory hormones made by the body, and can be used as an initial treatment.
 Corticosteroids often improve strength, are conveniently taken by mouth, and are inexpensive.
 Side effects however can limit long-term use.

-- High dose Intravenous Immune Globulins (IVIG) is the only drug that has FDA, Canadian, and European approval for treatment of CIDP.
+- High-dose Intravenous Immune Globulins (IVIG) is the only drug that has FDA, Canadian, and European approval for treatment of CIDP.
 IVIG contains naturally occurring antibodies obtained from healthy volunteers.
 IVIG is given through a vein over the course of several hours.
-Newer preparations of higher concentrations that can be given under the skin (subcutaneous) are currently being tested in controlled trials in CIDP patients.
+There are also newer treatments with preparations of higher concentrations that can be given under the skin (subcutaneous) now available for CIDP patients.
+See “Understanding a Self-Infused CIDP Therapy Option” for more information.

 - Plasma Exchange (PE), or Plasmapheresis (PLEX), is a process by which some of the patient’s blood is removed and the blood cells returned without the liquid plasma portion of the patient’s blood.
 It may work by removing harmful antibodies contained in the plasma.